Velykyi Bereznyi: History

 As of 1427, there were 33 peasant yards, that is, approximately 150 souls.
 According to the urban census of 1791, there were 80 serf families with allotments and 70 landless residents in the village.

 Residents of Velykyi Bereznyi region took an active part in the liberation war of 1703-1711.
 In September 1703, rebel units under the leadership of Ivan Betsa, who came down from the mountains, besieged the Uzhhorod fortress.

-According to the Geographical Dictionary of Hungary, as of 1839, 1,216 people lived in Velykyi Bereznyi, of which 750 were Ukrainian Greek Catholics, 300 Roman Catholics, i.e. Hungarians and Germans, and 160 Jews.
+According to the Geographical Dictionary of Hungary, as of 1839, 1,216 people lived in Velykyi Bereznyi, of which 750 were Ruthenian Greek Catholics, i.e., Rusyns, 300 Roman Catholics, i.e. Hungarians and Germans, and 160 Jews.

-From December 22, 2019, Velykyi Bereznyi became the center of the formed Velykyi Bereznyi Hromada, which included the following settlements — Velykyi Bereznyi, Roztoka Pastil, Kosteva Patil, Begendiat Pastil, Rus'kyi Mochar.
+From December 22, 2019, Velykyi Bereznyi became the center of the formed Velykyi Bereznyi settlement hromada, which consists of Velykyi Bereznyi, Roztotska Pastil, Kosteva Pastil, Behendiatska Pastil, Ruskyi Mochar, Strychava, Kniahynia, and Zabrid.

+Until 26 January 2024, Velykyi Bereznyi was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Velykyi Bereznyi became a rural settlement.